GagaMen/dominionizer/README.md

 ## License

-Copyright (C) 2020 GagaMen, Tobias Dimmel and contributors
+Copyright (C) 2020 Felix Dimmel, Tobias Dimmel and contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the [GNU Affero General Public License](/LICENSE) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.